maxant/kafka-data-consistency/README.md

     const store = new Store(model);
     const controller = new Controller(store, model);

-- why doesnt vue have dependency injection? not really needed. or maybe when we go to test? defo then!
+- why doesnt vue have dependency injection? not really needed. or maybe when we go to test? defo then! or maybe not, see example with "mocks"

 - observables => show example of the subscription to claims inside claims.js and how the template treats it as an object. v-for works as expected, but the thing is actually an observable. then show how we add to it by calling getValue in controller, using a BehaviourSubject. and we pass values from axios promise to a service obserable but manually put them into the subject by calling next. can we improve that?

+- async route loading via custom loader since vue supports creating routes with promises